 Simulation and Optimization Manager/Partner

 Simulation software can be an effective tool to analyze and optimize process based operations.
 This abstract details the implementation of a warehouse simulation using the Simcad Pro dynamic simulation environment and its integrated data connectivity.
 The validated simulation model is then transformed to a real-time system providing live visibility, tracking, and real-time optimization of the warehouse.
 Details on connecting the model to RFID, Barcode, GPS, and WMS systems are also presented.
-Real-time visualization and optimization of the facility including; AGV behavior, picking, and replenishment are based on the real-time data received.
+Real-time visualization and optimization of the facility including AGV behavior, picking, and replenishment, are based on real-time data received.
 Moreover, internal and unattended model transformation and optimization based on WMS feedback is explored.

 In every industry, from manufacturing to services, logistics and healthcare, there is an increasing need to do more with less, increase efficiency while reducing cost, and improve utilization while maximizing throughput.
 Manufacturing and logistics are at the forefront of this transformation, and changes implemented within their realm are finding their way into other industries.